 - Take the entire humidor and place it in a large plastic trash bag, squeeze out the excess air, and seal for a few days.

 - Then open and check the humidity.
 If it is okay now, odds are your humidor has some sort seal problem, which can be discovered utilizing the flashlight trick mentioned above.

 I hope you have found my common sense approach to cigar storage informative.
 Most of the content is based upon my personal experiences and the insights of fellow cigar smokers who have been smoking and aging cigars for decades.

 And most importantly, I wanted to dispel many of the “Cigar Storage Myths” that some continue to espouse online and in print.

-If there is any one thought that I hope you take from this storage primer, it is this: Be patient, worry less, and always, enjoy your cigars.
+If there is any single thought that I hope you take from this storage primer, it is this: Be patient, worry less, and always, enjoy your cigars.